 According to a Eurobarometer survey, a high percentage of Czechs find it difficult to reconcile work and family life.
-The fertility rate remains low and many mothers of young children do not work due to the lack of childcare provision.
+The fertility rate remains low (1.5 in 2012) and many mothers of young children do not work due to the lack of childcare provisions.
 Government measures supporting families include providing long and flexible leave schemes for parents of young children and expanding the range of childcare services for pre-school children.

 Maternity leave begins at the earliest eight weeks — and usually six weeks — before the expected date of delivery and lasts for a total of 28 weeks.
 Maternity allowance is related to income, and for women earning up to 830 CZK, or about €33 (in 2013 863 CZK or €34) per calendar day it amounts to 70% of their salary.
 This is partly reduced for higher incomes.
-The maximum amount of maternity allowance is 30,810 CZK, about €1,232 (31,740 CZK in 2013, or €1,269) per calendar month or 1,027 CZK per calendar day, about €41 (in 2013 it will be 1,058 CZK per calendar day, about. €42).
+The maximum amount of maternity allowance is 30,810 CZK, about €1,232 (31,740 CZK in 2013, or €1,269) per calendar month or 1,027 CZK per calendar day, about €41 (in 2013 it will be 1,058 CZK per calendar day, about €42).

 Parental allowance is paid to a parent until the youngest child in the family is 4, up to a maximum amount of 220,000 CZK (about €8,710).

 A parent may decide on the amount of parental allowance and thus the period of paid parental leave.
 The monthly amount of parental allowance is based on a daily assessment base, the same one that is used for calculating maternity and sickness benefits.
 When the daily assessment base can be determined for both parents, the higher one is used for calculation.
-Choice of the amount of parental allowance can be changed once in 3 month.
+The choice of the amount of parental allowance can be changed once in 3 months.
 In the case that the daily assessment base cannot be calculated for any parent, parental allowance is paid at a fixed amount of 7,600 CZK (around €300) per month until the child reaches 10 months.
 After this period, it is paid at 3,800 CZK (around €150) per month until the child is 48 months old.

 Parental allowance is not means-tested.
 Parents can work while receiving parental allowance, but this carries with it certain restrictions on their access to institutional childcare: children under the age of two years can attend a nursery or other facility for pre-school children for a maximum of 46 hours in a month.
 Children over the age of two can attend a nursery or similar facility without any limitation.